Warning! There have been changes to the course - please refer to the transition information

 RMIT Credit RPL Application Form (661 KB)

-This program develops forward thinking leaders underpinned by contemporary business knowledge, practice and research.
-The program is infused with principles of business design, enabling you to create, innovate, lead and manage complex initiatives within uncertain globally connected environments.
+This degree develops forward thinking leaders underpinned by contemporary business knowledge, practice and research.
+The degree is infused with principles of business design, enabling you to create, innovate, lead and manage complex initiatives within uncertain globally connected environments.

 Recommended Study Pattern